-Do you want to add Google Analytics to WordPress to grow your traffic?
+Do you want to learn how to add Google Analytics to WordPress?

-The problem is that it’s not always straightforward to install or use this important tool.
+The problem is, it’s not always straightforward to install or use this important tool.

-Fortunately, it’s easy to add Google Analytics to WordPress using a plugin.
+Fortunately, it’s incredibly easy to add Google Analytics to WordPress using a plugin.

 Why Add Google Analytics to WordPress

 As someone that runs a website and online business, your #1 goal is to pull in more traffic and sales.

 If you don’t understand how visitors interact with your page and who is finding you, how can you reach this goal?